zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Then Mary asks Patrick, “Is that your son on the sl ide (slide)?”
 A “slide” can best be compared to a hill.
 When you go skiing, at least  downhill skiing, you go from the top of the hill to the bottom of the hill.
 A “s lide” is like an artificial hill except it isn’t wide.
 It’s very narrow and is usually made of  just a piece of metal that one person can slide down or go down from the top to the bottom.
 To get to the top, you have to climb what is called a “ladder” (ladder ), which is like a series of steps that you go up.

 Patrick says that it is his son on the slide.
 He co ntinues, “Over there, I have two other sons playing on the merry-go-round.
-They’re t he ones wearing green.”
+They’re the ones wearing green.”
 A “merry (merry) – go (go) – round (round)” is a larg e, flat circle usually made of metal, and into the circle there are things that yo u can hang onto with your hands.
 This circle is attached to a pole in the mid dle of the circle, and it goes around in a circle.
 In order to make it go around, you have to push it so that it moves around.
 That’s a “merry-go-round.”
 Sometimes is called a “roundabout.”

 Now, if you go to a circus – a place that has anima ls, for example, and other games to play – you will also see a merry-go-round,  but that’s a little different.
 That’s a merry-go-round that is operated electronic ally.
 You don’t have to push it.
 And often, instead of just hanging onto a pole with  your hands, there are things that you sit on that are shaped like horses.
 That’s  a little different kind of merry- go-round.
 A playground merry-go-round is just typic ally a large round disc that goes around in a circle if you push it.